 In order to achieve this vision, ADC’s management is committed to:

 In order to achieve the aforemantioned goals, ADC has drawn up an Environmental Impact Assessment Report and obtained a construction permit as of October 30, 2017.
 In addition to this, ADC is in the process of developing an Environmental and Social Impact Assessment Report in accordance with IFC and EBRD Performance Standards.
-ADC has already set up an Environmental and Social Management System in accordance with ISO 14001 standards.

 This report presents the outcomes of the EIA process.
 The aim of the EIA process is to provide the information necessary to the Government of Georgia to determine how well the project complies with relevant environmental and social requirements and, therefore, to demonstrate sustainable development and that the project is environmentally sound.